damicodavid/Ryanair_Price_Analysis/README.md

 ## 1.2 Goals Insights

-1. How then company discriminate the ticket price based on the starting airport (Main - Milano Malpensa, closer to the city & Secondary - Bergamo)
+1. How company discriminate the ticket price based on the starting airport (Main - Milano Malpensa, closer to the city & Secondary - Bergamo)

-2. How price differ if I need to book for a date close to the gathering date?
+2. How does the ticket price change as we move further away from today's date and book with less advance notice??

-3. How price differ from high to low season period (Christmas holidays)?
+3. How price differ from high to low season period (Ex: Christmas holidays)?

 ***
+We'll analyze data from 01/11/2023 to 24/01/2023 and we'll present our insight through a interactive dashboard.

 ## 1.3 Step-by-step Analysis

-We'll analyze data from 01/11/2023 to 24/01/2023 and we'll present our insight through a interactive dashboard.

 **1. Download the public data from -> [Datasets](xxxx)**